zyth0s/bench_density_gradient_wfn/README.md

    enough to not experience any of its drawbacks.
 Good for numerical kernels.
    No dependencies.
 No extra effort is needed to handle arrays.
 Compiles in the blink of an eye.
 Declaration of variables is archaic.
 Picked this.
+   Optimization steps:
+   1. Predeclaration of variables (forced to do so).
+   2. Flags(same as for others): -fPIC -O3 -march=native -funroll-loops

 3. **Rust** is 2x slower than Fortran.
 Suffers with large array sizes.
    It required also some additional work [Fortran < Rust < C++]